Bukit Lawang Sumatra, Indonesia Travel Guide

 Limited availability of artisan workshops; small shops sell basic crafts, often made by local villagers.

-Look for T-shirts (often orangutan themed), local crafts (simple wood carvings, small woven baskets), and traditional fabrics.
+Look for T-shirts (often orangutan themed), local handicrafts (simple wooden sculptures, small woven baskets), and traditional fabrics.

 Support the local community by making conscious shopping decisions.

-Shop at local vendors straight to help the community and ensure your money stays in the village.
+Buy from local vendors to personally support the community and ensure your money stays in the village.

 Confirm products are sustainably sourced, avoiding illegal wildlife trade.